This game has unused graphics.

 As a result of this, keep in mind that the developers might have used or deleted some of the content featured here, had the game actually been released.

 Black Out stars an unnamed sleepwalking character who walks forward steadily, with the player utilizing various tools to guide the "sleeper" throughout the level.
-The game is played with the SNES Mouse, and it plays similarly to Lemmings in a way.
+The game uses the SNES Mouse, and is essentially an enhanced version of Game B from Gyromite (which also involved guiding a sleepwalking character); while Gyromite simply had the player raise or lower pistons, Black Out has a number of tools for the player to use.

-A flyer for the game was included with the Japanese version of Mario Paint, which gives an intended release window of late 1992.
-Aside from this, the game seems to have remained mostly unknown until a build was found as part of the July 24, 2020 Nintendo leak.
+Aside from being promoted by a flyer included with the Japanese version of Mario Paint (which mentions a release date of late 1992), the game seems to have remained mostly unknown until a build was found as part of the July 24, 2020 Nintendo leak.

 - The ROM is split into two files found at other.7z/SFC/ソースデータ/ヨッシーアイランド/ツール/sleep_test: sleep_rom1.bin and sleep_rom2.bin, which must be combined (using HxD for example) to produce the ROM.